TheSpiritXIII/fs-generic/README.md

 This library generates an `fs` wrapper by running `rustdoc` on the standard library itself, using the `--output-format json` option.

-A helper script is included to copy that file into this repository.
+There are two helper scripts:
+1. `regen-doc`: Builds and copies the rust-lang `rustdoc` output into `data/std.json`.
 It only needs to be run whenever there is an update in the standard library.
+2. `regen-src`: Processes `data/std.json` and output valid Rust source code into `src/generated.rs`.

+### regen-doc

 First, clone this repository.
 Then, navigate to it.
 Next, run the script.
 Run in your shell of choice: